quipu-dev/Stitcher/content.md

             if total_stripped_files > 0:
                 bus.success(L.strip.run.complete, count=total_stripped_files)

-        # Phase 6: Ensure Signatures Integrity (Auto-migration for legacy keys)
+        # Phase 6: Ensure Signatures Integrity
-        # Even if no docs were pumped, we ensure the signature files are in the latest format.
+        # Refresh all signatures to latest format, even if no docs changed.
         for module in all_modules:
             self.sig_manager.reformat_hashes_for_module(module)